 And again, those claiming that it’s easy, or that you can lifehack learning the language… other than blogs that are easy to create, even ghostwrite, or videos that can be easily manipulated you can’t really validate the claims made by these people.
+Even holding a basic conversation about simple topic is not a proof enough.
 Don’t assume they are smarter language-learners than you are.
 They are just better marketers.
 And their product is not the linguistic proficiency, but the dream of one.
 You buy into it – you are just yet another mugu.

 And to add one more relevant bit on a practical level – the world-famous courses that help to learn languages (f.ex.
 Pimsleur) are often sought-after.
 Remember that many of them are obsolete, even archaic today; they often were created many years ago and learning from them potentially puts you in a disadvantaged position.
 And for what it is worth – I once tried to learn some Japanese phrases from Pimsleur – when I played it to a person who speaks this language fluently, she just shrugged her shoulders off.
-The phrases were just not something you would use in a daily conversation.
-And did I mention that there are gender differences in spoken Japanese?
+The phrases were just not something you would use in a daily conversation today.

 This reminds me of another claim many language hackers claim – the knowledge of more exotic languages.
-They not only learnt Spanish or Italian, having Mandarin, Japanese, Arabic, Urdu, or Hebrew is definitely a must-have on their resume.
-I learnt how to count in Cantonese by repeating it many times, yet my wife continues to laugh every time I make an attempt to recognize a number called by the restaurant staff in Hong Kong (for these who don’t know, there are lots of queues to restaurant and you have to wait until they call your number – obviously – in Cantonese).
-The tonal languages are an absolute nightmare to learn – try to ask your Chinese friend to say ‘Monday’ and ‘Sunday’ in Cantonese, you may recognize the tone difference, but good luck trying to use it in a daily life and make an appointment with that friend in his/her native language…
+They not only learnt Spanish or Italian; having Mandarin, Japanese, Arabic, Urdu, or Hebrew is definitely a must-have on their resume.
+I learnt how to count in Cantonese by repeating it many times and trying to mimic the intonation; yet my wife continues to laugh every time I make an attempt to recognize a number called by the restaurant staff in Hong Kong (for these who don’t know, there are lots of queues to restaurant and you have to wait until they call your number – obviously – in Cantonese).
+The tonal languages are an absolute nightmare to learn; for a demo – try to ask your Chinese (who speaks Cantonese) friend to say ‘Monday’ and ‘Sunday’; if you are lucky you may recognize the tone difference, but good luck trying to use it in a daily life and make an appointment with that friend in his/her native language…

 People who want to learn languages often end up reading books about learning languages, or about people claiming to know more about learning languages.
 While this may be sometimes interesting and amusing, nothing will replace a good course at Alliance Française, Berlitz, Instituto Cervantes, or similar ‘structured’ learning and classes, perhaps _supported_ by these life hacks.